 Furthermore, music can evoke emotions at the individual, the interpersonal, and the intergroup level (Psychology Today).
 Thus, music has the power to bring people together from different groups, helping them to interact with each other through the common love of a music genre, an artist/band, or a song they love.

 As previously stated, music is a good tool for altering our mood., but it can also be used to help us escape, stop us from feeling bored, help us focus, and help us achieve our goals (Psychology Today).
 I’m sure we all have playlists designed for the different activities we do, such as having a workout playlist.
 I know I do.
-My workout playlist, not that I use it much at the moment, is filled with my heavier and energy pumping tunes to help me exercise more effectively.
+My workout playlist, not that I use it much at the moment, is filled with my heavier and energy-pumping tunes to help me exercise more effectively.
 I also use certain songs to help me get motivated when I lack the will to do anything.

-The reason why music is good for a workout is that it provides an auditory cue that can trigger a desire to move that can lead to the initiation and maintenance of physical activity in the majority of adult populations (Murrock and Higgins, 2009), as well as children.
-Gyms tap into this ability of music helping us to get moving by playing certain types of tracks in the gym and why you have a workout playlist.
+The reason why music is good for a workout is that it provides an auditory cue that can trigger a desire to move which can lead to the initiation and maintenance of physical activity in the majority of adult populations (Murrock and Higgins, 2009), as well as children.
+Gyms tap into this ability of music, helping us to get moving by playing certain types of tracks in the gym and why you have a workout playlist.

 One of the more obvious benefits of music is its ability not only alter our moods but also to help us relax (Open Minds).
 There is nothing like relaxing to music that’s just not the same as sitting in silence, for me at least.
 Even with my taste of heavy music, you can still kick back and relax to it if you want.
 Although you can also mix that up with some heavy metal yoga if you wish, I know I do.

 According to Verywell Mind, listening to music can also help you with studying for your exams, apparently, although I’m sceptical about this.
-I tried studying for my exams listening to my favourite songs but found that distracting as I end up singing along instead.
+I tried studying for my exams listening to my favourite songs but found that distracting as I ended up singing along instead.
 I also tried using music without lyrics to stop me from singing along, and although it wasn’t distracting this time, I couldn’t tell you if it had actually helped or not.
 However, my personal experience is anecdotal, so it might actually work for others, especially as I have dyslexia.

 Listening to music or making it can help with your creativity, according to Reach Out, which would be pretty cool, if true.
 I know I write most of my articles while listening to and singing along to my favourite tunes.
 I can’t imagine doing anything like that without music.